joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Structs and Classes</summary>
-<p>Understand the difference between structs and classes.
+<p>We expect fellows to understand the difference between structs and classes.
 Create and initialize structs and classes.
 Understand when to use a struct or a class.
 Understand that structs are value types and classes are reference types.</p>
 </details>

 <details>
 <summary>Initialization</summary>
-<p>Understand the process the initialization does in preparing an instance of a class, structure or enumeration for use.</p>
+<p>We expect fellows to understand the process the initialization does in preparing an instance of a class, structure or enumeration for use.</p>
 <ul>
 <li>Customizing Initialization</li>
 <li>Default Initializers</li>